Results from the EPICAL-2 Ultra-High Granularity Electromagnetic Calorimeter Prototype: Introduction

 The paradigm of digital calorimetry is the measurement of a high-energy particle by counting shower particles.
 Proof-of-principle studies have been performed with the \textsc{Epical-1} prototype based on MIMOSA pixel sensors and are reported in \cite{deHaas:2017fkf}.
 In these proceedings, we report results from the next-generation prototype, \textsc{Epical-2}, which uses ALPIDE sensors.
 The project is closely related to an ongoing development of a protonCT detector \cite{Alme2020} and uses the same technology for the active layers containing the ALPIDE sensors.
 It simultaneously serves as fundamental R\&D on digital calorimetry and as a contribution to provide one of the technologies for the FoCal detector proposed \cite{Focal-loi} for the ALICE experiment at the CERN LHC.

-The new prototype is a SiW sampling detector with 24 layers of $3 \times 3 \, \mathrm{cm}^2$ cross section and a thickness of approximately $ 0.86 X_0$ each, consisting of tungsten absorbers and pairs of Si sensors.
+The new prototype is a SiW sampling detector with 24 layers of $3 \times 3 \, \mathrm{cm}^2$ active cross section and a thickness of approximately $ 0.86 X_0$ each, consisting of tungsten absorbers and pairs of Si sensors.
 It utilises the ALPIDE CMOS pixel sensors developed at CERN for the ALICE ITS2 \cite{ALPIDE}, which consists of a matrix of $1024 \times 512$ pixels of area \SI[product-units=power]{29.24 x 26.88}{\micro\m}.
 The state-of-the-art sensors allow for a readout speed of \textsc{Epical-2} suitable for a modern particle physics experiment like ALICE, unlike the previous prototype.
-As the sensor is designed for tracking, one of the aims of this project is to study its suitability for digital calorimetry.
-The individual sensors of the detector have been calibrated and aligned based on measurements with cosmic muons.
-Here, a selection of results on the test beam performance of \textsc{Epical-2} is presented, both from measurements at DESY in 2019, and from a preliminary analysis of data taken at the SPS in 2021.
+As the sensor is designed for tracking, one of the aims of this project is to study its suitability for calorimetry.
+The individual sensors of the detector have been calibrated and aligned using measurements with cosmic muons.
+Here, a selection of results on the test beam performance of \textsc{Epical-2} is presented, from measurements at DESY in 2019, and from a preliminary analysis of data taken at the SPS in 2021.
 For comparison, detailed MC simulations have been performed with ${\mathrm{Allpix^2}}$\cite{SPANNAGEL2018164}.
 More details on the detector and the analysis can be found in an upcoming publication \cite{epical2}.

 Fig.~\ref{fig:event} shows an event display of a measurement of a single electron of 5~GeV.
 The fired pixels are shown at their position as a function of depth in terms of layer number and of transverse dimensions in terms of pixel row and column.
 One can clearly observe the characteristic development of a shower, with a narrow distribution in early layers, a maximum density after a few layers and a broadening in later layers.
+The average behaviour of the spatial distributions is consistent with the expectations from simulations.
 It is also apparent that fluctuations are significant for this low energy.
-This display illustrates the large information content of our measurements.
-Its exploitation in the analysis has only started.
+The exploitation of the rich information content of these measurements has only started.